-Dean Manzoori, our Chief Technology Officer, recently sat down for a podcast interview with Telecom Reseller’s Doug Green to discuss how UniVoIP’s cloud-native direct routing services make it easier for organizations to voice-enable Microsoft Teams.
+Dean Manzoori, our Chief Technology Officer, recently sat down for a podcast interview with Telecom Reseller’s Doug Green to discuss how UniVoIP’s cloud-native voice services make it easier for organizations to voice-enable Microsoft Teams.

 In the podcast, Dean and Doug discuss the challenges businesses face when adopting a Microsoft Teams phone system, as well as how UniVoIP’s automated onboarding workflow solves these issues.
 Read on for the interview transcription: